JoeDurrant/dijkstra/README.md

 # dijkstra
 Incidence matrix implementation of a Graph data type, and Dijkstra's algorithm to find shortest paths

-Input: Python list containing lists of edge values for each node (0 value denotes no adjacency)
+Input: Python list containing lists of edge values for each node (0 value denotes no adjacency), and a specified source node

-Output: Dictionary in the format { node_number: distance } for each node in the graph
+Output: Dictionary in the format { node_number: distance } containing the distance from the given source node, to each node in the graph

+The input that runs by default matches the provided image.